bvasilop/MS-Leap-Resume/resume.md

 •	Website increased client’s brand recognition and company was acquired within 6 months by one of the largest national distribution chains in U.S. (GrowGeneration Corp).

-•	Keen understanding of how to create easy-to-use, cutting edge websites and web applications utilizing HTML5, CSS3, CSS Grid System, Bootstrap, JavaScript, JQuery, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.
+•	Created easy-to-use, cutting edge websites and web applications utilizing HTML5, CSS3, CSS Grid System, Bootstrap, JavaScript, JQuery, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.

 •	Dedicated to utilizing best practices and web standards in order to support all users, including those with special needs.
 ___